bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/other-procedures.md

 For fruit with seeds or vegetables that can grow again, the bhikkhu says:

-'Kappiyaṃ karohi' '*Make it allowable.*'
+'Kappiyaṁ karohi' '*Make it allowable.*'

 The lay person, while 'marking' (cutting, tearing or burning) the fruit, etc., responds:

-'Kappiyaṃ bhante.' '*It is allowable, ven. sir.*'
+'Kappiyaṁ bhante.' '*It is allowable, ven. sir.*'

 *Sp.IV.767-768*